 Note: When the sap is almost complete, it is a good idea to perform the finishing boil on your stove indoors in order to have more control of the heat so you don’t burn it.

-Boiling the sap down is where the turkey fryer comes in.
+Boiling the sap down is where the turkey fryer and a 50 qt pot comes in.
 A lot of people boil sap down on an outdoor wood fire.
 This is a great way to do it, and I used to do it this way myself.
 But there are a lot of advantages of using propane.

 5 Reasons I use a Turkey Fryer to Make Maple Syrup